TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 3/Judges 3.19.md

 ---

-But he himself turned back from the quarries that were by Gilgal, and said, I have a secret errand unto thee, O king.
-And he said, Keep silence.
-And all that stood by him went out from him.
+But he himself turned back from the quarries that were by Gilgal, and said, "I have a secret errand to you, king."
+The king said, "Keep silence!"
+All who stood by him went out from him.